 This idea again highlights the fact that analysing customer touchpoints is an activity that requires the attention of every department.
 Each department will then know which touchpoints they are in charge of actively managing and the commitments they should follow.

-By following the same commitments and mapping/testing the customer journey across each touchpoint, we strengthen our brand.
-This is because a brand is essentially an idea and the idea has greater strength if it is the same in every format.
+By following the same commitments and mapping/testing the customer journey across each touchpoint, you strengthen your brand.
+This is because a brand is essentially an idea, and the idea has greater strength if it is the same in every format.

 So, the message a customer receives from print advertising should be the same as the message they receive from sales reps and from the company website.